pablackhawk/daburger/README.md

 node index.js
 ```

-Finally, using a web browser open the local application on port 8000 aat the URL: `https://localhost:8000/`
+Finally, using a web browser open the local application on port 8000 at the URL: `https://localhost:8000/`

 ### Enjoy your burgers!